NilsKr/JD08PatchManager/README.md

 to the next item for your convenience.
 At the end of the list, it will wrap around to the first item.

+Patches can be renamed by clicking the button of pressing F2 while the patch list has the focus.

 Double-clicking an item in the source list also copies the patch.

 Edits will be in memory only unless Save is clicked explicitly.